Crossing Points – «Green Line» Regulations

 |Dried nuts||Almonds, walnuts, salted figs |

-It is noted that all the above must be accompanied by a certificate issued by the Turkish Cypriot Chamber of Commerce that the goods are originate from the areas in which the government of the Republic of Cyprus does not exercise effective control.
+It is noted that all the above must be accompanied by an accompanying document issued by the Turkish Cypriot Chamber of Commerce that verifies that the goods are originate from the areas in which the government of the Republic of Cyprus does not exercise effective control.
 For partial transportation of goods on the basis of the same accompanying document, Form C.P.
 10 must be completed by the transporter of the goods, in the presence of the customs officers.

 The movement of any quantity of hay or straw to the free areas is prohibited due to a possible risk of spreading infectious or contagious diseases.

 8. Annual reports from the Commission to the Council on the implementation of the Green Line Regulation